Houtworm/minishell/Readme.md

 - Syntax checking can be improved a lot
 - globbing should be moved to before redirection parsing because echo hallo > * should work.
 - globbing is removing quotes...
-- quotes in quotes have some issues here and there
 - heredoc should parse all but only input the last heredoc file
 ### Exec
 - forks should not run if there is a mismatching condition before in the pipeline